mitre/heimdall-legacy/README.md

 ### Our PR Process

-1. open an issue on the main heimdall_activerecord website noting the issues your PR will address
+1. open an issue on the main heimdall website noting the issues your PR will address
 2. fork the repository
 3. checkout your repository
 4. cd to the repository